 Where:

-It can be quite difficult to train a VAE directly by maximizing the marginal likelihood , because it involves integrating over all possible values of the latent variables .
-Instead, we optimize a lower bound on the marginal likelihood called the Evidence Lower Bound (ELBO).
+It is intractable to train a VAE directly by maximizing the marginal likelihood , because it involves integrating over all possible values of the latent variables .
+Instead, we optimize a lower bound on the log marginal likelihood called the Evidence Lower Bound (ELBO).